 No matter what online summer program your child signs up for, there are several benefits to them.
 However, it is crucial to do your homework and compare multiple summer programs to find the one that best suits your child.
-If you are hoping to increase productivity during the summer and enrol your child into an online summer program, here are a few things you must consider:
+If you are hoping to increase productivity during the summer and enroll your child in an online summer program.

 1. Does it offer an interactive learning experience?

 While schools offer K-12 online summer programs, they usually have online courses wherein students watch videos and learn more about a subject.
 There are also live sessions where all students come together over a Zoom call and attend class like they usually do in a brick-and-mortar institution.
 Although such courses can definitely benefit your child, he/she would achieve a greater learning experience through an interactive online summer program.
 This one-to-one, live sessions make it easier for students to understand concepts as they will receive the undivided attention of their tutor for the entirety of the course, thus giving them the advantage of absolute learning.